jeynnecool/booknotes/git.md

 ##### Basic Merge conflict

 If merge conflict, Git doesn't automatically create a new merge commit.
-Run =git status= to check conflicts.
+Run `git status` to check conflicts.

-To resolve conflicts, you can use =git mergetool= to open graphical tool.
+To resolve conflicts, you can use `git mergetool` to open graphical tool.

 ##### Branch Management